wg-osr/walkerga.github.io/monsters/00-lexicon.md

 **Attacks:** Each round, a monster can perform a certain number of actions listed.
 Of course context might call for new ones at the referee's discretion.

-<ins>Actual Attack.</ins> A melee attack hits an adjacent target, a melee attack with reach can hit targets behind others, a short range means within 1 turn of movement, a long range means a lot.
-Damage is listed abobe.
+<ins>Actual Attack.</ins> A melee attack hits an adjacent target, a melee attack with reach can hit targets behind adjacent ones, a short range means within 1 turn of movement, a ranged attack means far.
+Damage is listed in the sats above.
 When an attack has (2x) in it, it means the attack does twice the number of damage dices.